The Free Market

 Since it is impossible to prove that they work or not, perhaps the only measure of an ideology’s success is the number of people who have accepted the rhetoric.
 In the case of the free market, the rhetoric has been very appealing in two ways.
 The first is its hypnotic appeal to us common folks.
 Who wouldn’t want an economy and society that relies strictly on “freedom”, “liberty”, “individualism”, “nature”, etc?
 The second is its “invisible hand” which works for corporations and the wealthy.
 They can get away with a lot in a free market economy that is “natural and inevitable, existing outside and beyond government.
 So whatever inequality or insecurity it generates is beyond our control” – isn’t that convenient?

 To get us to buy in on all this, free market proponents portray our government as encroaching, overreaching, and taking our freedoms away (look closely at President Reagan’s quote above).
-These are the battle-cry of the Libertarians.
+These are the battle cries of the Libertarians.
 They have been very successful at this and many of us have been convinced that we should tear our government down, but without knowing why.
 Corporate America is using its fat wallet and the free market ideology to lead us down a path that will take us to an economy, and even a society, controlled by the wealthy.

 In the corporatized implementation of the free market, liberty is only for the wealthy.
 They use their power and reach into government to tilt the playing more and more to their advantage.
 They get ahead, not based on their merits, but on “fixing the system”, allowing themselves to more efficiently act in their own interest compared to everyone else.
 Ultimately this creates enough economic disparity to destroy a society.

 One example of the far-reaching impact of the free market is in manufacturing.
-In order to increase profits, many manufacturers have moved their production overseas (to China, for example).
+To increase profits, many manufacturers have moved their production overseas (to China, for example).
 So while it *might* reduce our costs at the check-out line, it definitely kills jobs here at home.
 Fewer regulations overseas reduce the safety of the products, increase pollution for everyone, and contribute to climate change.
 Densely populated manufacturing areas are created which leads to poor working/living conditions, underpaid workers living in squalor, and increases the chance of pandemics.
 The products are lower in quality, sometimes dangerous, and often need replacement – forcing the above cycle to continue.
 Longer-term and more significant impacts include the loss of critical manufacturing skills here at home and funding the growth of China’s military.

 Free market proponents sometimes use the excuse of needing to be competitive, but the only reason there is this offshoring competition in the first place is that manufacturers were allowed and incentivized to do this.
 If these incentives are reversed to lure manufacturing back home, it would provide a more balanced benefit to more people – but this is counter to the self-interest of the manufacturers and they have much more influence over our government than we do.